 Down Ampney, All Saints Church - 7.3 miles (Historic Church)

-Nearest Accommodation to Lydiard Tregoze, St Mary's Church:
+Nearest Holiday Cottages to Lydiard Tregoze, St Mary's Church: